openstack/ceilometer/doc/source/configuration.rst

 nothing references a source by name, and a source's name does not have to match anything.

 The *interval* parameter in the sources section should be defined in seconds.
 It determines the cadence of sample injection into the pipeline, where samples are produced under the direct control of an agent, i.e. via a polling cycle as opposed to incoming notifications.

 There are several ways to define the list of meters for a pipeline source.
 The list of valid meters can be found in the :ref:`measurements` section.
 There is a possibility to define all the meters, or just included or excluded meters, with which a source should operate:

-* To include all meters, use the '*' wildcard symbol.
+* To include all meters, use the ``*`` wildcard symbol.
 * To define the list of meters, use either of the following:

-  * To define the list of included meters, use the 'meter_name' syntax
+  * To define the list of included meters, use the ``meter_name`` syntax
-  * To define the list of excluded meters, use the '!meter_name' syntax
+  * To define the list of excluded meters, use the ``!meter_name`` syntax
-  * For meters, which identify a complex Sample field, use the wildcard symbol to select all, e.g. for "disk.read.bytes", use "disk.\*"
+  * For meters, which identify a complex Sample field, use the wildcard symbol to select all, e.g. for ``disk.read.bytes``, use ``disk.*``

 The above definition methods can be used in the following combinations: